-• For the negotiation of royalty rates in IP licensing.

-- By many courts to corroborate the determination of reasonable royalty rates to compensate for IP infringements. - In transfer pricing to check the remaining profitability of a business after applying arm's-length royalty rates for the licensed IP. - In financial valuations of IP to cross-check the feasibility of market comparables with business profitability. - In accounting and auditing for quick checks of IP on the balance sheet.
+- For the negotiation of royalty rates in IP licensing. - By many courts (especially in the U.S.) to corroborate the determination of reasonable royalty rates to compensate for IP infringements. - In transfer pricing to check the remaining profitability of a business after applying arm's length royalty rates for the licensed IP. - In financial valuations of IP to cross-check the feasibility of market comparables with business profitability. - In accounting and auditing for quick checks of IP on the balance sheet.

-Uniloc.
-In 2011, the U.S. Court of Appeals for the Federal Circuit brought an abrupt termination to the application of the 25% profit-split rule of thumb.
-In its ruling in a patent infringement dispute between Uniloc and Microsoft, it held that:
+However, in 2011, the U.S Court of Appeals for the Federal Circuit brought an abrupt termination to the application of the 25 percent profit-split rule of thumb.
+In its ruling in a patent infringement dispute between